Setting Up the Tenancy

 Import images and properly tag them so that Secure Desktops recognizes them as images to use for a desktop pool.

-Import images into the compartment and add the following tags:
+Import images into the compartment and add image tags:

 Exporting Images to Another Region